-Configuring whether to use thsnames or easy connect naming method
+Configuring whether to use tnsnames or easy connect naming method

-If a sqlnet.ora file is present, it specifies the naming methods that will be tried and the order in which they will be tried.
-ODP.NET will look for a sqlnet.ora file with the following precedence:
+If a sqlnet.ora file is present, it specifies the naming methods to be tried and the order in which to try them.
+ODP.NET looks for a sqlnet.ora file with the following precedence:

-- 1. If the TNS_ADMIN environment variable has been set, it will look in that specified location. - 2.
-If TNS_ADMIN has not been set, it will look in the Oracle Database default location as noted in "Parameters for the sqlnet.ora File" in Oracle Database Net Services Reference.
+1. If the TNS_ADMIN environment variable has been set, ODP.NET looks in that specified location.

+2. If TNS_ADMIN has not been set, ODP.NET looks in the Oracle Database default location, as noted in "Parameters for the sqlnet.ora File" in Oracle Database Net Services Reference.

-If sqlnet.ora is found, you can use only naming methods that are included there.
+If sqlnet.ora is found, you can use only naming methods that are indicated there.
 If sqlnet.ora is not found, you can use either the tnsnames or easy connect naming method.

-In TimesTen, sample copies of the tnsnames.ora and sqlnet.ora files are in the $tt_install_dir$ \network\admin\samples directory, where $tt_install_dir$ is the TimesTen installation root directory.
+In TimesTen, sample copies of the tnsnames.ora and sqlnet.ora files are in the tt_install_dir\network\admin\samples directory, where tt_install_dir is the TimesTen installation root directory.
 The following is the sqlnet.ora file that TimesTen provides, which supports both the tnsnames naming method and the easy connect naming method:

-'''

-To use ezconnect syntax or tnsnames, the following entries must be

-included in the sqlnet.ora configuration.
+To use ezconnect syntax or tnsnames, the following entries must be # included in the sqlnet.ora configuration.
 NAMES.DIRECTORY_PATH= (TNSNAMES, EZCONNECT)

-'''

-With this setting, ODP.NET will first look for tnsnames syntax in your connection strings.
-If it cannot find tnsnames syntax, it will look for easy connect strings.
+With this setting, ODP.NET first looks for tnsnames syntax in your connection strings.
+If it cannot find tnsnames syntax, it looks for easy connect strings.

-Important: Oracle Database network libraries are included with ODP.NET.
-ODP.NET does not use the copy of the Oracle Database network libraries included with the Instant Client shipped with TimesTen.
-(For the Oracle Database 11.1 Instant Client shipped with TimesTen 11.2.1 releases, that location, for reference, is $tt_install_dir$ \ttoracle_home\instantclient_11_1.)
+Important: Oracle Database network libraries are provided with ODP.NET.
+In a TimesTen environment, ODP.NET does not use the copy of the Oracle Database network libraries provided with the Instant Client shipped with TimesTen.
+(That location, for reference, is tt_install_dir\ttoracle_home\instantclient_11_2 for the Oracle Database 11.2 Instant Client shipped with TimesTen 11.2.2 releases, or instantclient_11_1 for the Oracle Database 11.1 Instant Client shipped with TimesTen 11.2.1 releases.)